-40 Years Ago: UFO Land on U.S. Chart With ‘Force It’
+How UFO Finally Landed on the U.S. Chart With ‘Force It’

-With 1974’s Phenomenon, UFO pretty much rescued their career from oblivion by abandoning the unsuccessful space-rock of their first two albums and reinventing themselves as melodic hard rockers.
-So it stood to reason that their next album, released in July 1975, would take that learned wisdom and Force It down the throats of all-too willing new fans.
+UFO pretty much rescued their career from oblivion by abandoning the unsuccessful space-rock of their first two albums and reinventing themselves as melodic hard rockers on 1974’s Phenomenon.
+So it stood to reason that Force It, released in July 1975, would take that learned wisdom and run with it.

 Musically, UFO’s fourth album kicked off with a pair of lean and muscular heavy rockers in “Let it Roll” and “Shoot Shoot.”
 Both songs maximized the crunchy riffs and incendiary solos of German-born guitarist Michael Schenker, who had been the catalyst behind the otherwise English ensemble’s stunning reinvention.

 Not that singer Phil Mogg, bassist Pete Way and drummer Andy Parker were in any way slouches, but with Schenker adding the final piece of their collective puzzle (check out his otherworldly solo in “Mother Mary”), the quartet was finally able to shine their talents on more ambitious and expressive numbers.
 These included “High Flyer” (a strategic nod to their wisely abandoned space-rock past), the anthemic “Out in the Street” (enhanced by Chick Churchill’s piano work) and “This Kid’s” borderline progressive assemblage of spare song parts (subtitled “Between the Walls”).